SharePoint News Digest Features and Limitations

 Including employee feedback

-Adding comments on the news, additional links, and reminders can turn your daily/weekly/monthly news digest into an email your employees are excited to receive.
+Adding comments on the news, additional links, as well as reminders can turn your daily/weekly/monthly news digest into an email your employees are excited to receive.
 Additional features allowing you to include videos, invitations, and surveys open new ways to engage employees with the news they’re used to receiving.

 Newsletter builders usually have options to easily add text blocks, images, and videos.
-Those inputs by themselves can be very engaging.
+In fact, those inputs by themselves can be very engaging.
 To take a step further and build two-way communication, it’s worth including surveys.
-This feature means that employees can provide their feedback and be heard.
+This feature means that employees can provide their feedback.